mchrisman/zero-kerf-laser-jigsaw/using-the-alignment-sled.md

 ### Step 11: Make an initial estimated measurement

-Make an initial ("estimated") measurement with a ruler, to the outside edges of the black border, to the nearest millimeter.
+Make an initial ("estimated") measurement with a ruler, to the **outside edges** (not the inside edges) of the black border, to the nearest millimeter.

 ![measurement-with-ruler](https://user-images.githubusercontent.com/25491795/210688432-ca255b57-335c-4aff-a812-575516a387a7.jpg)